billrain/mainframe2cloud.github.io/_posts/2021-07-13-Offload SSLTLS to Crypto Card and Save million dollar MIPS.markdown

 ## Summary
 Application Transparent Transport Layer Security (AT-TLS) can be used to create secure socket sessions on behalf of CICS, it provides encryption and decryption of data based on policy statements that are coded in the TCPIP Policy Agent.
 Naturally TELNET as part of z/OS communication server, it can use AT-TLS in TCPIP too.
 Leveraging IBM crypto card for z, much of the AT-TLS workload can be offloaded from general CP to HSM, hundreds of MIPS can be saved from day to day operation, which will help organisations to reduce TCO of mainframe hardware and software.
 In this turbulence time with unpredictable economy growth, a predictable million dollars of saving in 3-5 years run is something one should put on top of their organisation’s priority list.

-## About the author
-Ming Lu is principle engineer at Central Provident Fund Board based at Singapore.
-He is leading mainframe system engineering team and responsible for mainframe OLTP related technology and performance.
-He delivers continuous modernisation and continuous optimisation on mainframe platform, he also has interests in data engineering and analytic.

-He can be contacted via: Lu\_\_ming@cpf.gov.sg